gep13-oss/live-streams/README.md

 Also, there will be some work to go through and suggest this addition to all Cake-Contrib Addins, so that everyone can take advantage of this!

-Thanks to eveyone who helped getting this to work!
+Thanks to everyone who helped getting this to work!

 ### 87 - Monday 15th June 2020
 #### Stream 87 - Working on global configuration for Chocolatey GUI